-An estimation of the frequency of extreme weather events, like extreme wind speeds, can be accomplished by utilizing extreme value analyses (EVA) methods.
-These methods enable to fit their statistical distribution (e.g., Gumbel, Frechet or Weibull distribution) into observations that offer the best estimate of the occurrence probability of the most extreme values of the studied phenomena (e.g. Coles, 2001).
-The software package, Extremes Toolkit, developed by the National Center of Atmospheric Research (NCAR) is a widely used example of a tool that can be utilised to produce such a statistical distribution (Gilleland and Katz, 2011).
-For an accurate estimation of the probability of the occurrence of very extreme events with long series due to changes in the measuring conditions and instruments (Laapas and Venäläinen, 2017).
-One possibility of assessing the return levels of extreme wind speed in coarse resolution is to use reanalysed datasets (e.g., Dee et al., 2011), which are produced by assimilating all available observations in a systematic way.
-The benefit of these data sets is that they offer consistent spatial and temporal resolution over several decades (and hundreds of variables).
-Reanalysed data sets are also relatively straightforward to handle from a processing standpoint.
-Although the quality of this data varies from location to location and from variable to variable, the scale of the magnitude of extreme wind for a coarse spatial scale can indeed be estimated based on them (e.g., Brönniman et al., 2012).
-From the point of local effects, the ERA-Interim dataset has a relatively
+An estimation of the frequency of extreme weather events, like extreme wind speeds, can be accomplished by utilizing extreme value analysis (EVA) methods.
+These methods enable to fit their statistical distribution (e.g., Gumbel, Frechet or Weibull distribution) into observations that offer the best estimate of the occurrence probability of the most extreme values of the studied phenomena (e.g., Coles, 2001).
+The software package, Extremes Toolkit, developed by the National Center of Atmospheric Research (NCAR), is a widely used example of a tool that can be utilized to produce such a statistical distribution (Gilleland and Katz, 2011).
+For an accurate estimation of the probability of the occurrence of very extreme events with long return periods (e.g., 50 to 100 years), observations over many decades are needed.
+Additional difficulty to gain an accurate estimation of return levels of extreme wind speeds and wind gusts is caused by a lack of homogeneous wind observation time series due to changes in the measuring conditions and instruments (Laapas and Venäläinen, 2017).
+One possibility of assessing the return levels of extreme wind speed in coarse resolution is to use reanalyzed datasets (e.g., Dee et al., 2011), which are produced by assimilating all available observations in a systematic way.
+The benefit of these datasets is that they offer consistent spatial and temporal resolution over several decades (and hundreds of variables).
+Reanalyzed datasets are also relatively straightforward to handle from a processing standpoint.
+Although the quality of these data varies from location to location and from variable to variable, the scale of the magnitude of extreme wind for a coarse spatial scale can indeed be estimated based on them (e.g., Brönniman et al., 2012).
+From the point of local effects, the ERA-Interim dataset has a relatively coarse spatial resolution of about 80 km and detailed spatial variation cannot be taken into account in such a coarse grid.
+In addition, the continuous change in the availability of reliable observational data creates limitations and must be taken into account, especially if trend analyses of a change in, for example, wind are made (Dee et al., 2011).